State of Wisconsin

 A notary public is an individual issued a Commission by the Governor and the Department of Financial Institutions to serve the public as an impartial witness, performing notarial acts as are allowed or required by law.

-Requirements for all notaries public:
+Requirements for all four-year notary public commissions:

 • Must be a United States resident.